marciogualtieri/MagicSquares/README.md

     python3 -m "magic_squares"

-That will make sure that you are executing the app using Python 3.
+Which will make sure that you are executing the app using Python 3.

 You should get an output similar to the following: